 Click here for digital access to NY Vol. 1

 Glou Glou, a word-of-mouth guide to wine we launched in Fall 2017, is typically a print publication.
-We were on the verge of sending our New York issue to the presses in Germany when the COVID-19 crisis broke out.
-For the time being, we’ve decided to alter our course.
+In March 2020, we were on the verge of sending our New York issue to the presses in Germany when the COVID broke out.
+For this issue only, we are offering free online access.

 A note from the Service Workers Coalition.